englyser/research/README.md

-# research
+# Research Repository for EngLyser
-Research for EngLyser
+EngLyser is a simulator for internal combustions engine mechanics.